Apple will scan devices for child pornography

 Matthew Green, a professor of computer science at the Johns Hopkins Institute for Information Security, also expressed concern on Twitter:

-But even if you think Apple won't allow these tools to be abused… there's still a lot to worry about.
-These systems are based on a database of problematic “media ” that you, as a consumer, cannot control … Hashes use a new and proprietary neural hashing algorithm that Apple has developed and got NCMEC to agree to use … We don't know much about this algorithm.
-What if someone can decipher it?
+But even if you think Apple will not allow the misuse of these tools… there is still a lot to worry about.
+These systems are based on a database of problematic "media hashes" that you, as a consumer, can not control Has Hashes use a new and proprietary neural hashing algorithm developed by Apple and made NCMEC agree to use… No we know a lot about this algorithm.
+What if someone can decrypt it?

 Although the algorithm is currently trained to detect CSAM, it could be adapted to scan for other targeted images or texts, such as anti-government-anarchist signals, making it an extremely useful tool for authoritarian governments.